vendia/examples/demos/food-and-beverage/simple-supplier-distributor/README.md

 This demo highlights the ease of creating a multi-party data sharing solution, using the Vendia Share platform, as applied to the Financial Services industry.

 ## Demo Context
-Specifically, this demo explores a LoanOriginator and a LoanServicer who use Vendia Share to share loan data in real-time.
-Prior to using Vendia Share, the LoanOriginator and LoanServicer often struggled to maintain a consistent, shared source of truth for loan information.
-Since adopting Vendia Share, they dramatically decreased the time and resource spent on data reconciliation between their isolated loan databases, streamlined their loan origination-to-servicing transition process, decreased payment penalties (e.g. fees for late  property tax payments), and improved their customer satisfaction scores.
+Specifically, this demo explores a food Supplier who uses Vendia Share to share product changes with Distributors in real-time.
+Prior to using Vendia Share, the Supplier and Distributor often struggled to maintain a consistent, shared source of truth.
+Since adopting Vendia Share, they dramatically decreased the time and resource spent on data reconciliation between their isolated product databases, streamlined their product ordering processes, decreased food waste (e.g. misunderstanding of purchase orders and delivery timelines), and improved their grocer satisfaction scores.

 ## Demo Pre-Requisites